 So, you recently picked up your college diploma and settled in at your first job.
-Congratulations.
+Congratulations!
 You now have plenty of newfound freedom and money in your pocket—or do you?
 If you’re like most young workers, the actual dollar figure you take home—after reductions for a host of taxes and workplace retirement savings programs—can be a bit of a shock.

-The comforting news is, virtually every worker is in the same boat and faces competing financial obligations.
+The comforting news is that virtually every worker is in the same boat and faces competing financial obligations.
 From paying rent and saving for retirement to paying back student loans and, yes, having a life, knowing where your money goes and how it is spent is a critical component of becoming a smart investor.

 For many young investors, navigating a myriad of taxes, debt, and other obligations is not uncommon.
 But the more you know about these issues at the beginning of your work life, the better prepared you will be to start off on the right foot.
 Here are some key money issues to be aware of as you seek to make the most of your paycheck and build your financial life.